 Castiel shrugs.
 “You’ll be more comfortable with them off.
 And I take it you’re pissed at me?”

 “You’re damn right.”
-Dean sinks another mouthful, wipes his lips with the back of his hand, and his eyes glint.
-“Top of the line cathouse, two hundred and fifty fuckin’ bucks to pop your angelic cherry, and you never even made second base,” he marvels sourly.
+Dean sinks another mouthful, wipes his mouth with the back of his hand, and his eyes glint.
+“Top-of-the-line cathouse, two hundred and fifty fuckin’ bucks to pop your angelic cherry, and you never even made second base,” he marvels sourly.
 “Jesus.”
 He whistles out a frustrated huff that turns into a yawn, and rubs one eye.

-Castiel stares at him, tries not to focus too much on how tired he looks, at the shadows under his eyes, makes a mental note to ensure that he eats solid food before he starts drinking from now on.
+Castiel stares at his friend, tries not to focus too much on how tired Dean looks, at the shadows under his eyes.
+He makes a mental note to ensure that Dean eats solid food before he starts drinking from now on.
 That’s what Sam would do, he reasons.
 “She was troubled,” he replies.
 “I wanted to give her something to hold onto.”
 He pauses a beat, frowns as he remembers the many and varied ways in which fruit was being used in the pictures on the walls of Chastity’s room.
 “And I fail to see what cherries have to do with any of this.”

-The second boot is tougher, takes Castiel longer, and he has to concentrate on the knot more closely, work patiently and methodically, turning it this way and that to see how it loops so he doesn’t pull it tighter, humming under his breath as he does, finding the chore surprisingly relaxing.
+The second boot is tougher, takes Castiel longer, and he has to concentrate on the knot more closely, work patiently and methodically, turning it this way and that to see how it loops so he doesn’t pull it tighter, biting his lip and humming under his breath as he does, finding the chore surprisingly relaxing.

-“You need to watch some porn,” Dean declares decisively, as the boot finally comes free.
+“You need to watch some porn,” Dean declares as the boot finally comes free.
 He waves haphazardly at the television.
 “Find out how it’s done.
 Maybe they got pay per view.”
-He nods thoughtfully.
+He nods, thoughtful.
 “Yeah.
 Porn.
 That’ll do it.”

 Castiel is gripping Dean’s foot, finds he’s rubbing his thumb along the top of it, massaging the skin through the wool of Dean’s sock.
 The fabric is threadbare, torn at the top.
 Castiel can see the tip of Dean’s toe poking through the hole, and he doesn’t understand why, but it makes his throat ache and swell.
 He swallows thickly, squeezes his fingers up into the sole, and Dean lets out a tiny groan that might be appreciation.